 Overhead lines (OHL) are linear elements in the landscape.
-They are likely to affect, to varying degrees, visual and other environmental aspects of the area through which they run.
+They are likely to affect, to varying degrees, visual and other environmental aspects of the areas through which they run.
 This part of the process predominantly comprises information gathering and consideration of the potential for effects.

-The initial stage is to determine a study area and gather baseline information within this area through desk-based studies, site visits, and consultations to identify potential constraints and opportunities to routeing.
+The initial stage is to determine a study area and gather baseline information for this area through desk-based studies, site visits and consultations in order to identify potential constraints on and opportunities for routeing.